The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 The HTTP Live Streaming (HLS) protocol delivers live and on-demand content streams to global-scale audiences.
-HLS has historically favored stream reliability over latency.
-Low-Latency HLS extends the protocol to enable low-latency video streaming while maintaining the same degree of scalability.
+Historically, HLS has favored stream reliability over latency.
+Low-Latency HLS extends the protocol to enable low-latency video streaming while maintaining scalability.
 The new low-latency mode lowers video latencies over public networks into the range of standard television broadcasts.

 Low-Latency HLS is an extension of the existing HLS protocol documented in RFC 8216 and draft-pantos-hls-rfc8216bis.
 As detailed in the sections that follow, Low-Latency HLS offers new functionality in these areas:

 Playlist Delta Updates

 The Server Configuration Profile Requirements section describes the server configuration profile that distribution systems must support in order to engage the low-latency playback mode.
 A server indicates compatibility with the low-latency mode with a new Media Playlist tag,